Accelerating internal dimensions and nonzero positive cosmological constant

 where the 6D delta function is normalized by $\int d^6 y \sqrt{h_6} \delta^6 (y)=1$ and $\chi$ is defined by

-In (3.6), the first term constitutes the NS-NS part of the action, while the second term is an R-R counterpart of the first term.
-For the BPS-branes ($T_0 = \mu_{0}$) these two terms cancel out at the tree level, which is related with the fact that $D3$-brane potential defined by
+In (2.22), the first term constitutes the NS-NS part of the action, while the second term is an R-R counterpart of the first term.
+For the BPS-branes ($T_0 = \mu_{0}$) these two terms cancel out at the tree level, which is related with the fact that D3-brane potential defined by (see Sec.
+7 of \cite{3})

-vanishes at the imaginary self-dual (ISD) backgrounds.
+vanishes in the imaginary self dual (ISD) backgrounds.
 Indeed, these two terms are expected to cancel out to all orders of perturbations when supersymmetry of the brane region is unbroken.
-But in (3.6), such a cancellation cannot be achieved unless the time-dependent factor $\frac{\alpha^4}{\gamma}$ of the first term coincides with $\sigma$ of the second term.
+But in (2.22), such a cancellation cannot be achieved unless the time-dependent factor $\frac{\alpha^4}{\gamma}$ of the first term coincides with $\sigma$ of the second term.
 So we choose $\alpha({\hat t})$ as

 so that the cancelation occurs for the BPS-branes.